What Does Geranium Flower Mean and Symbolise?

 What does White Geranium Flower Mean?

-What does a Red Geranium Blossom Symbolize?
+What does a Red Geranium Flower Symbolize?

 What does an Orange Geranium Floret Indicate?

-What does a Pink Geranium Bloom Represent?
+What does a Pink Geranium Flower Represent?

 What does a Purple Geranium Flower Symbolize?